Prussian Garde du Corps

 Service during the War

 In April 1757, the regiment was part of the Prussian army who proceeded to the invasion of Bohemia.
-On May 6, it took part in the battle of Prague where its 1st squadron was deployed in the first line of the right wing under von Penavaire and its 2nd and 3rd were deployed to the west and south of Prague to contain the Austrians against the Sazawa.
-Its 2nd and 3rd squadrons then stayed for the siege of Prague while its 1st squadron followed Frederick and, on June 18, took part in the battle of Kolin.
-Where it was deployed in the first line of the cavalry right wing under prince von Schönaich.
+On May 6, it took part in the Battle of Prague where its 1st squadron was deployed in the first line of the right wing under von Penavaire and its 2nd and 3rd were deployed to the west and south of Prague to contain the Austrians against the Sazawa.
+Its 2nd and 3rd squadrons then stayed for the siege of Prague while its 1st squadron followed Frederick and, on June 18, took part in the Battle of Kolin.
+Where it was deployed in the first line of the cavalry right wing under the Prince von Schönaich.
 At the end of August, the regiment was part of the small Prussian army hastily assembled at Dresden by Frederick to head towards Thuringia and to offer battle to the Franco-Imperial army invading Saxony.
 On August 30, it accompanied Frederick in the vanguard when the army left Dresden.
 On September 14, when Frederick was forced to divide his army to contain the French in the region of Magdeburg and to secure the Prussian magazines in the area of Torgau, the regiment remained with Frederick at Erfurt to observe the Franco-Imperial army.
-On November 5, at the battle of Rossbach, the 3 squadrons of the regiment were deployed in the second line of the right wing under major-general von Seydlitz.
+On November 5, at the Battle of Rossbach, the 3 squadrons of the regiment were deployed in the second line of the right wing under Major-General von Seydlitz.
 They broke the Austrian Trautmansdorf Cuirassiers and Bretlach Cuirassiers as well as 2 French regiments and took 2 pairs of kettle drums and 4 standards.
 On November 6 at Spielberg, during the pursuit, they took 2 howitzers and 5 cannon.
-On December 5 at the battle of Leuthen, the regiment was deployed in Lentulus' brigade in the first line of the cavalry right wing under lieutenant-general von Zieten.
-It distinguished itself once more when, together with the Gens d'Armes, they broke the Jung-Modena Dragoons, took a number of colours and standards and 15 cannon.
+On December 5 at the Battle of Leuthen, the regiment was deployed in Lentulus' Brigade in the first line of the cavalry right wing under Lieutenant-General von Zieten.
+It distinguished itself once more when, together with the Gens d'Armes, it broke the Jung-Modena Dragoons, took a number of colours and standards and 15 cannon.

 In campaign, the uniform of the Gardes du Corps was similar to those of the other Cuirassier regiments of the Prussian army.
 In court service, they were distinguished only by a red supravest edged with silver laces, bearing an eight-pointed silver star on the chest.